slight125/slight125/README.md

 - 👋 Hi, I’m Allan
-- 👀 I’m interested in programming
+- 👀 I love programming
-- 🌱 I’m currently learning programming languages
+- 🌱 I’m currently learning and building projects
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me +254727947116